longmakesstuff/Morse-Decoder/README.md

 ### Setup

-The light dependent transistor (https://en.wikipedia.org/wiki/Photoresistor) is a passive component that decreases resistance with respect to receiving luminosity (light) on the component's sensitive surface.
+The light dependent resistor (https://en.wikipedia.org/wiki/Photoresistor) is a passive component that decreases resistance with respect to receiving luminosity (light) on the component's sensitive surface.
 Arduino gave me a really nice tool to start with this component, the bread board setup is really easy, too.

 ![](data/setup.jpeg)